vinc/geodate.org/README.md

 **Definition:** a geodate is a geocentric expression of a point in time.

-## Legacy format
+## Specification

-A geodate associates a position on the planet Earth with a date.
+This document defines three different formats of geodate representation for associating a position on the planet Earth with a date.

+### Legacy format

 A number of existing systems can be combined to locate an event in space and time:

 - geographic [latitude][1] and [longitude][2] (degrees, minutes, seconds, direction)
 - [gregorian calendar][3] (years, months, days)
 - [24-hour clock][4] (hours, minutes, seconds)
 - [time zone][5]

-But the result, based on many different conventions, can be difficult to read.
+But the result, though most familiar, can be source of errors due to the many different conventions used for representing the various parts.

 **Example:**